marcizhu/readme-chess/README.md

 ## Steps to make your own repo

-1. First, create a new repository based on this template.
-Call it whatever you want!
+1. Create a new repository based on this template.

 2. Tweak the bot settings to your linking.
 These settings are located in the file `src/tweaks.py`.
 Specially, make sure to update the following parameters:
     - `GITHUB_USER`: Your GitHub username